diogenes1oliveira/aws_lambda_dependency_layer/README.md

 ## Requirements

-Requires the following PIP libraries to be installed in the control node:
+Requires `python3.7` and the following PIP libraries to be installed in the control node:

 - ansible ~= 2.7
 - boto3 ~= 1.9